-The commission of William Tryon as Lieutenant-Governor of North Carolina was issued from the Court of St. James, by order of King George the Third, on April 26, 1764.
+the hold are the localist Post Guards, Mr. Tryens the sect William of Harman and the section of the section of order of King George the Third, on April 26, 1764.
 As Governor Dobbs was fast succumbing to the infirmities of age, he had written to friends at Court, requesting that the King's leave be obtained for his temporary return to Great Britain.
 This was granted in the month following Tryon's appointment, but it was some time before the necessary papers reached North Carolina.
-Tryon arrived in the province, at Cape Fear, on Wednesday, the 10th of October, 1764; and next day waited on Governor Dobbs, who had already been apprised of his coming.\ \ Colonial Records of NC, Vol. v1. pp. 1043.
-1045.
-1063.
+Tryon arrived in the province, at Cape Fear, on Wednesday, the 10th of October, 1764; and next day waited on Governor Dobbs, who had already been apprised of his coming.